 - Bring a change of clothes so the kids can get wet and sandy if you head to the beach

 - You might think about bringing: binoculars, camera, water to drink

 - Link to the official Crystal Cove State Park website

-- The Crystal Cove Interpretive Association has even better local information.
+- Their is another separate, but official Crystal Cove State Park website which has even better local information.